Sky Force: Reception

-The game received a near perfect rating by IGN who gave it a score of 9.5 out of 10.
+The game received a near-perfect rating by IGN who gave it a score of 9.5 out of 10.

 Sky Force Reloaded (2006)

-The second outing was initially released for Symbian, Pocket PC and Palm webOS in 2006 and was later released for iOS (2009), Android (2010) and PSP (2011).
+The second outing was initially released for Symbian, Pocket PC and Palm webOS in 2006 and was later released for iOS in 2009, Android in 2010, which were also removed and PSP in 2011.
 The PSP version of "Sky Force Reloaded" was simply named "Sky Force".
-The 2D graphics style of the first title was combined with some 3D polygon objects like destructible towers.
-It received a remake for mobile (Android) in 2016, with a PC, PlayStation 4, and Xbox One versions released in 2017, and also a Nintendo Switch version released in 2018.
-A version for Tesla cars was released in 2021.
+The 2D sprite graphics style of the first title was also used with 3D polygon objects.
+It also had the same power up system.

 Reception

 The PSP version of the game received a Metacritic score of 69 out of 100, based on 6 reviews.